 The long-term welfare of Australian Defence Force (ADF) members is of importance as the nature of military service may mean serving and ex-serving personnel are exposed to a greater number of risk factors that may influence their likelihood of experiencing homelessness, including:

-At 30 June 2019, there were more than 58,500 permanent current ADF members (Defence 2019).
-In addition, there were estimated to be around 631,800 living veterans, including all living persons who have ever served in the ADF either full-time or as reservists (DVA 2019).
+At 30 June 2018, there were more than 58,000 permanent current ADF members (Defence 2018).
+In addition, as at 30 June 2018, there were estimated to be around 641,300 living veterans, this figure includes all living persons who have ever served in the ADF either full-time or as reservists (DVA 2018).

 Serving ADF personnel have access to housing and rental assistance through Defence Housing Australia.
 However, once personnel discharge from the ADF they are no longer able to access this housing support.
 Current or former ADF members can access a range of housing and homelessness services through government and non-government organisations (Defence 2017).
 To provide a better understanding of the extent to which current or former ADF members may need support from specialist homelessness services (SHS), the Australian Defence Force (ADF) indicator was introduced into the Specialist Homelessness Services Collection (SHSC) in July 2017.

-It is important to note that variability in the implementation of this item has meant that coverage is still considered to be incomplete and limited analyses have been conducted to date.
-As is common with new data items, upon implementation there was a high number of ‘don’t know’ (14% in 2017–18) responses to the ADF question.
-In 2019–20, the number of ‘don’t know’ (9%) responses decreased.
-A ‘don’t know’ response is selected if the information is not known or the client refuses to provide the information.
-Expectations are that data quality will continue to improve over time, at which time further analyses may be undertaken.
+It is important to note that variability in the implementation of this item means that coverage is incomplete and limited analyses are possible for 2018–19.
+As is common with new data items, there was a high number of ‘don’t know’ (9%, down from 14% in 2017–18) or ‘not applicable’ (30%, up from 29% in 2017–18) responses to the ADF question in 2018–19.
+A ‘don’t know’ response is selected if the information is not known or the client refuses to provide the information while a ‘not applicable’ response is selected if the client is under the age of 18.
+Expectations are that data quality will improve over time.
 Further details about the ADF indicator in the SHSC are provided in the Technical information section.

-The Use of specialist homelessness services by ex-serving ADF members 2011–12 to 2016–17 report linked SHSC and Defence personnel data to identify contemporary ex-serving ADF members (those who discharged after 1 January 2001) who had used services between 2011–12 and 2016–17.
-The report provides a longer-term view of clients, prior to the implementation of the ADF indicator in the SHSC.
+The Use of specialist homelessness services by ex-serving ADF members 2011–12 to 2016–17 report used linked data to identify contemporary ex-serving ADF members (those who discharged after 1 January 2001) who had used services between 2011–12 and 2016–17.
+The report provides a longer term view of client, prior to the implementation of the ADF indicator in the SHSC.

 The SHS ADF indicator is applied when a client self-identifies as a current or former ADF member.
 The ADF indicator is not applicable to clients who may have served in non-Australian defence forces, reservists who have never served as a permanent ADF member or clients under the age of 18.
 Note that differences between the results of this and other publicly reported estimates may be due to differences in how an ADF member is defined.
 Further details about the ADF indicator in the SHSC are provided in Technical information.